udexon/5CSM/SMPG/CSM_5GL/README.md

 (2019-01-09 2010 MYT)

-This example illustrate how Forth style colon definition can be used "rename" blocks of code of high level programming langauge (e.g. C/C++), thus making it more legible, structured and manageable.
+This example illustrates how Forth style colon definition can be used "rename" blocks of code of high level programming langauge (e.g. C/C++), thus making it more legible, structured and manageable.

 The original [post](https://groups.google.com/forum/#!topic/comp.lang.forth/cAZURahAnzg) appeared on comp.lang.forth newsgroup.